garbados/ajve-civ/readme.md

 You are a guiding principle, and so set the values of your people.
 They do the rest.
 Specifically, they affect their environment, and other developing peoples.

+At the end of 100 turns, whichever society has the greatest Yield and Population wins.

 ### Basic concepts

 * Values: The lived priorities of your people.